yl2/CDS/README.md

 - calcIRDV01.R calculates IR DV 01
 - getRates.R obtains rates to build an interest rate curve for CDS calculation
 - calcRecRisk01 calculates the RecRisk 01
-- approxDefaultProb.R approximates the default probability at time t
+- defaultProb.R approximates the default probability at time t
 - getDates.R get a set of dates relevant for CDS calculation
 - defaultExpo.R calculates the default exposure of a CDS contract
 - price.R calculates the price of a CDS contract